Million Dollar Kenyan Flower Trade

 The main production areas for Kenya’s floriculture are around Lake Naivasha, Mt.
 Kenya, Nairobi, Thika, Kiambu, Athi River, Kitale, Nakuru, Kericho, Nyandarua, Trans Nzoia, Uasin Gichu and Eastern Kenya.

-Kenya has tremendous natural diversity, including glaciated mountains with snow-capped peaks, the Rift Valley with its scarps and volcanoes, ancient granitic hills, flat desert landscapes and coral reefs and islets.
+Kenya has tremendous natural plant, wildlife and natural geography diversity, including glaciated mountains with snow-capped peaks, the Rift Valley with its scarps and volcanoes, ancient granitic hills, flat desert landscapes and coral reefs and islets.

 Usually, the climate is warm and humid at the coast, cool and humid in the central highlands, and hot and dry in the north and east.
 Across most of the country, rainfall is strongly seasonal, although its pattern, timing and extent vary greatly from place to place and from year to year.